krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ```

 If you care about performance, don't use the exception-control-flow approach.
 If you really need such a code,
-you have an exception constructor that doesn't fill the stack trace:
+reuse exception options like ANTLR or create an exception constructor that doesn't fill the stack trace:

 ```java
 /**